VerityIncorporated/Archive2Text/README.md

 # Archive2Text
-Extract all text files from a archive (zip, rar).
+Extract all text files from an archive (zip, rar, etc).

 ### TODO: